Yesterday's chic home colors were teal and brown, today's are a muted palette of gray, lavender, and blush. Tomorrow, who knows?

 It Makes Bedrooms Serene

 Your home should be an escape from the color and chaos of daily life.
 Your bedroom should do double duty in that regard.
 White will do that.

 Make your bedroom whites feel warmer with classic lighting — like bedside sconces or a small chandelier on dimmers.
-Use warm light bulbs, rather than lights with a blue tint (like some LEDs) since blue light works against white's calming powers.
+Use warm light bulbs, rather than lights with a blue tint, since blue light works against white's calming powers.

 White Makes Rooms Look Bigger

 In the same way white makes rooms look brighter, it can also make rooms look bigger.
 (It's the magic of color reflection at work.)
 Painting the walls and trim all white lets the eye flow around the room without stopping, which helps create the illusion of largeness.

 Choosing white doesn't mean divesting the entire room of color.
 After all, color is a major way to make your home feel like you.
 Using white as your home's base makes the colors you do use steal the spotlight, putting more you into every square inch.

 It's Not Really Cold and Sterile

 White gets a bad rap for being cold – even sterile — at times.
 But these rooms?
 We're ready to move in.